MohammedHmalawyScientist/Loan-Status/README.md

 # Project No. (4) : Loan Status

 ### Description
-Now, passengers can predict the tickets price for flights over the data.
+Now, Dream Housing Finance company can identify the customers segments, those are eligible for loan amount so that they can specifically target these customers over the data.
 This is a web app to predict whether a customer will claim the home loan or not.

 ### User Inputs